verrazzano/verrazzano/install/install-olcne.md

   * NAT Gateway
   * Service Gateway

-The compute resources describe below follow the guidelines provided in the OLCNE Getting Started guide.
+The compute resources describe below follow the guidelines provided in the Oracle Linux Cloud Native Environment Getting Started guide.
 The attributes indicated (e.g. Subnet RAM, Shape, Image) are recommendations that have been tested.
 Other values can be used if required.